nicfel/Reassortment-Tutorial/README.md

 	<figcaption>Figure 11: Check convergence in Tracer.</figcaption>
 </figure>

-Next, we can check what rates were inferred.
+Then, we can check what rates were inferred.
 The `clockRate` denotes the average rate of evolution across all segments.
 The 'reassortmentRateCwR.alltrees` denotes the rate of reassortment (from present to past) per lineage and year.